salmanhiro/Cosmological-Galaxies-Distribution-Map-in-Space/README.md

 The notebook was done on jupyter-notebook on Kaggle, using `pandas, numpy, astropy, matplotlib,` and `seaborn`.
 This is a simple starter kit for data mining and visualisation.
 I also include a html page from the notebook for the sake of easiness as a reading.

+## DNN

+The second part is Dense Neural Network prediction of astronomical objects (Galaxies, stars, QSOs).
+This project was currently under optimalization.